Why Yellowstone in Autumn Should Be on Your Bucket List

 Not so with Dylan Hoffman, an avid fly fisher and resident of Gardiner, MT, near the park’s northern entrance.

 “Fall is my favorite time in the park,” he declares.
 “You see fewer people.
 The weather is wonderfully cool.
 You don’t have to wake up as early in the fall because the days are shorter and it takes a while to warm up, so you can have an extra cup of coffee.
 And the aesthetics … the leaves are changing color and there’s a crunchiness to all the vegetation.
-It’s a wonderful time to be a fisherman in the park.”
+It’s a wonderful time to fly fish in the park.”

 Wildlife

 Wildlife watching is prime at this time of year, too.
 Mating (rutting) season for bison commences in August.
-Rut season for elk is in September.
-The males vie for female attention by emitting high- and low-pitched bugling sounds, certain to make wildlife watching all the more memorable.
+Rut season for elk begins in September when the males vie for female attention by emitting high- and low-pitched bugling sounds, certain to make wildlife watching all the more memorable.

-One of the best spots to witness the elk rut is around Mammoth Hot Springs near the park’s northern entrance.
-Lamar and Hayden valleys are both good bets for seeing bison.
-And because bulls return to the herds of cows and their young in autumn, their collective numbers are larger.
+Lamar and Hayden valleys are both good bets for seeing bison and elk in autumn because bulls return to the herds of cows and their young making their collective numbers are larger.

-Bears also are more active in fall, as they lumber about, foraging for roots, nuts, and berries to put on fat for their long winter hiatus.
+Bears are also more active in the fall, as they lumber about, foraging for roots, nuts, and berries to put on fat for their long winter hiatus.

 Fishing

 Two go-to spots for destination fishers: the Madison and Gardner rivers.
-As the weather turns cooler the Firehole River also becomes a “hot spot.”
+As the weather turns cooler, the Firehole River in the Old Faithful geyser area also becomes a “hot spot.”

 Photography

 For photographers, autumn is nirvana.
 The grasses turn a golden yellow.
 Deciduous trees and shrubs reveal their true colors — hues of orange, red, and yellow.
-Aspen trees turn such a brilliant golden they appear to glow in the sunshine.
+Aspen trees, although not that prevalent in the park, turn such a brilliant gold that they appear to glow against the deep green of the pine trees.

 Days are comfortably cool.
-But temperatures can drop to freezing at night, so you might wake up to steam rising off the waterways and a light layer of snow on the surrounding granite mountain peaks.
+But temperatures can drop to freezing at night, so you might wake up to a frost-covered windshield, steam rising off the waterways, and a light layer of snow on the surrounding granite mountain peaks.

 Tour buses wait for guests outside Old Faithful Inn

-Our packages are a great choice and simplify some of the planning that goes into a visit to the world’s first National Park by including lodging, transportation, tours, guides, meals and more!
+Several autumn vacation packages highlight the magic of the season.
+Our packages are a great choice and simplify some of the planning that goes into a visit to the world’s first National Park by including lodging, transportation, tours, guides, meals, and more!

 For A World of Unforgettable Experiences® available from Xanterra Travel Collection® and our sister companies, visit xanterra.com.